 Business intelligence is all about user experience.
 Don’t believe me?
-The hundreds of BI applications available today, diverse as they are, share the common objective of replacing this:
+The UX Files video series explores how BI applications replace this:

 With something like this: